Frederick D. Patterson: Professional career

 Patterson taught veterinary medicine for four years at Virginia State College while serving as the director of the Department of Agriculture.
 From there, he became head of the Veterinary Division, then the director of the School of Agriculture at the Tuskegee Institute.
 While director of the Veterinary Division, the program attracted even white students due to its prestige, a rare occurrence for an HBCU in the segregated South.

 In 1935, at the young age of 33, he had distinguished himself enough to be named the third President of Tuskegee Institute.

-At Tuskegee Institute (between 1935-1953), President Patterson was responsible for transforming the Institute into a full-fledged university with graduate programs that exist to this day.
+At Tuskegee Institute (between 1935–1953), President Patterson was responsible for transforming the Institute into a full-fledged university with graduate programs that exist to this day.
 Over the course of his Presidency he founded the School of Veterinary Medicine, the Commercial Dietetics program, and spearheaded the University's engineering and commercial aviation programs.
 All of these programs uniquely situated African Americans and Tuskegee University in a position where they could provide highly skilled interns for prestigious internships in emerging fields.

 Legacy

 In 1944, he founded two institutions which would largely shape his overall legacy: the School of Veterinary Medicine at Tuskegee University which has graduated approximately 75 percent of the United States' black veterinarians, and the United Negro College Fund (UNCF) which administers 37 private historically black colleges and universities throughout the United States and administers 10,000 scholarships every year.
 Today, UNCF has raised over $3.6 billion since its inception in 1944.

 Patterson's leadership won him national recognition and earned him an invitation to serve on President Harry S. Truman's President's Commission on Higher Education from 1946-47.
 This commission called for an important shift in American college education away from European concepts, and towards equality of opportunity.
 Important developments flowing historically from this Commission's report were the development of the community college network and the Title III of the Higher Education Act of 1965.

-Patterson eventually became a director of the Phelps-Stokes Fund from 1958-1969 where he worked to improve education for youth of all disadvantaged backgrounds.
+Patterson eventually became a director of the Phelps Stokes Fund from 1958-1969 where he worked to improve education for youth of all disadvantaged backgrounds.
 He also founded the nonprofit Robert R. Moton Memorial Institute to improve the recruitment and management processes of HBCUs.

-Eventually, Patterson would receive the Presidential Medal of Freedom from President Ronald Reagan on June 23, 1987 in recognition of his lifetime of leadership and success in the educational field.
+Patterson received the Presidential Medal of Freedom from President Ronald Reagan on June 23, 1987, in recognition of his lifetime of leadership and success in the educational field.
 He received a Candace Award from the National Coalition of 100 Black Women in 1986.

 In honor of the impact Patterson had on college education, especially in the African American community, UNCF established the Frederick D. Patterson Research Institute (FDPRI) in 1996.

 Iowa State University College of Veterinary Medicine, his alma mater, has created two scholarships in his honor celebrating diversity and inclusion.

 His remains are buried at Tuskegee University's campus.